makrai/notes/bedi2105-multimod-sarcasm-humor-classif-codemixed.md

 ## Sarcasm Detection has gained significant attention in the last few years

 * [24, 25, 26, 27, 28, 29]
-* Earlier work: lexical aspects of the text expressing sarcasm [24].
-More
+* Earlier work: lexical aspects of the text expressing sarcasm [24]
-  * the influence of adjectives, adverbs, interjections, and punctuation marks in sarcasm detection, and showed that their presence have positive correlation (though small) with the sarcastic text
+  * the influence of adjectives, adverbs, interjections, and punctuation marks
+    * their presence have positive correlation (though small) with sarcasm
-  * Tsur+ [26] proposed a semi-supervised approach for sarcasm discovery in Amazon product reviews.
-The authors employed punctuation and pattern-based features to classify the unseen samples using a kNN classifier
+  * Tsur+ [26] proposed a semi-supervised approach for sarcasm discovery in Amazon product reviews: punctuation and pattern-based features to classify
+    * kNN classifier
-  * A similar study on tweet was proposed in [25].
-Other works claimed
+  * A similar study on tweet was proposed in [25]
   * the presence of sentiment shift or the contextual incongruity to be an important factor in accurate sarcasm prediction [27]
-  * Son+ [30] proposed a hybrid Bi-LSTM and CNN based neural architecture for
+  * Son+ [30] proposed a hybrid Bi-LSTM and CNN based neural architecture
 * context
   * for the implicit case, more often than not, the context in is of utmost importance [31, 32, 33]
   * Joshi+ [31] exploited the historical tweets of a user to predict sarcasm in his/her tweet.
 They investigated the sentiment incongruity in the current and historical tweets, and proposed it to be a strong clue in the sarcasm
   * Ghosh+ [34] employed an attention-based recurrent model to identify sarcasm in the presence of a context.
-The authors trained two separate LSTMs-with-attention for the two inputs (ie sentence and context), and subsequently, combined their hidden representations during the prediction
+The authors trained
+    * two separate LSTMs-with-attention for the sentence and the context, and
-  * context was also leveraged by [32].
-The authors learned a CNN-BiLSTM based hybrid model to exploit the contextual clues for sarcasm detection
+  * context was also leveraged by [32]
+    * a CNN-BiLSTM based hybrid model to exploit the contextual clues
     * they investigated the psychological dimensions of the user in sarcasm using 11 emotional states (eg, upbeat, worried, angry, depressed, etc.)
 * Hindi or other Indian languages [35, 36].
 One of the prime reasons for